mercadolibre/mobile-dependencies_whitelist/README.md

  - Inherits **all deprecated aar-publisher features.**

 ### jacoco plugin
+- 2.0: Added compatibility with Gradle 2.4+
 - 1.1:
  - Fix to build variants.
 Flavors where not recognized
 - 1.0:
  - Jacoco tasks working standalone.

 ### robolectric plugin
+- 2.0: Added compatibility with Gradle 2.4+
 - 1.2: Removes a warning.
 - 1.1:
  - Fix to build variants.
 Flavors where not recognized